NPR to trim $5 million this year as public radio stations struggle to pay bills

 "WLRH staff will be working together to get back to the station's roots of focusing more on our long-standing existing local programs, as well as developing new programming to better reflect our community," the station said in an announcement.
 "The WLRH audience will hear more local news, arts, culture, classical music and music of all genres, and original storytelling."

-Stations in coastal Oregon and in Panama City, Florida are also dropping their affiliation with NPR.
+Stations in coastal Oregon and in Panama City, Fla., are also dropping their affiliation with NPR.

 Yet the closures are hard to predict.